fireblocks/ncw-demo-dockerized/README.md

 <br/>

 + `/config/mysql/env.txt` - configuration file for the MySQL application.
-An example file would like this:
+An example file would look like this:
 ```js
 MYSQL_ROOT_PASSWORD=test
 ```